Like pretty much everyone who backpacks, I’ve been looking for ways for lighten my load to make the trips I do take less of a toll on my body.

 - 5 ounces: Changed how I carry my first aid kit, using a small ultralight stuff sack instead of the heavier divided pack it came in.
 I resisted doing this for a long time since I like to be organized for emergency situations but I grouped similar items in small plastic bags so I don’t have to dump the contents on the ground to find what I need.

-- 5 ounces: Using a Smart water bottle instead of a Nalgene.
+- 5 ounces: Using a Platypus soft water bottle instead of a Nalgene.
 I was worried that it would fall over all the time and drive me crazy, but it doesn’t.
 It is more of a challenge to fill with filtered water, but I found an easy way to do so using my hydration bladder tubing.

 - 4 ounces: Using the bowl on the bottom of my Jetboil Minimo for drinking coffee instead of taking a mug.
 I only use it once a day so I don’t really need it.